Glazed Lentil Walnut Apple Loaf is my go-to special occasion recipe and has served to be Christmas dinner for a couple of years.

 salt & pepper, to taste (I use about 3/4 tsp sea salt + more Herbamare)

 2 tbsp apple butter (or unsweetened applesauce in a pinch)

 Preheat oven to 325F.
 Rinse and strain lentils.
 Place lentils into the pot along with 3 cups of water (or veg broth).
 Bring to a boil and season with salt.
 Reduce heat to medium/low and simmer, uncovered, for at least 40-45 minutes.
 Stir frequently & add a touch of water if needed.
 The goal is to over-cook the lentils slightly.
 Mash lentils slightly with a spoon when ready.

 Toast walnuts at 325F for about 8-10 minutes.
 Set aside.
 Increase oven temp to 350F.

 Whisk ground flax with water in a small bowl and set aside.

 Heat a teaspoon of olive oil in a skillet over medium heat.
 Saute the garlic and onion for about 5 minutes.
 Season with salt.
 Now add in the diced celery, shredded carrot and apple, and raisins.
 Saute for about 5 minutes more.
 Remove from heat.
-In a large mixing bowl, mix all set aside ingredients together (flax, walnuts, oat flour and breadcrumbs).
+In a large mixing bowl, mix all set aside ingredients together (flax, walnuts, oat flour, and breadcrumbs).
 Adjust seasonings to taste.
 Grease a loaf pan and line with parchment paper.
 Press mixture firmly into pan.
-Whisk glaze ingredients and then spread half on top of loaf.
+Whisk glaze ingredients and then spread half on top of the loaf.
 Reserve the rest for a dipping sauce.
 Bake at 350F for 40-50 minutes, uncovered.
 Edges will be lightly brown.
 Cool in pan for at least 10 minutes before transferring to a cooling rack.
-I usually wait until loaf is cool before slicing.
+I usually wait until the loaf is cool before slicing.

-Source: Mona Aumair
+Prepared by Mona Aumair